Table of Contents:

 - Revision Log

 Before beginning the process of creating a new dataset, log in to your Data & Insights domain.
-Once logged in, there will be a gray navigation bar at the top of the page.
-From there open the ‘Create’ drop down and select ‘Dataset’’ to start making your new dataset.
+Once logged in, there will be a blue navigation bar at the top of the page.
+From there, you can select the plus icon and click on the Select button in the ‘Dataset’ tile to start making your new dataset.